Chicago’s John G. Shedd Aquarium Review: Where Dragons & Flying Rays Thrive

 Before I get into the story of my visit, I’d like to share some quick stats to help give you a sense of how fantastic this aquarium is:

-• Contains over 25,000 fish; 2,100 different species of fish, mammals, birds, snakes, amphibians, and insects; and 19 MILLION liters of water (5 million gallons)
+• Contains over 25,000 fish; 2,100 different species of fish, mammals, birds, snakes, amphibians, and insects

 • Was once the largest indoor aquarium in the world